Learning-from-our-past/kaira-core/README.md

  4. Kaira then reads the XML-file and runs multiple tailored regexes and other domain-specific logic and generates a csv-file containing the data.
 At this point user can use GUI to find missing information, edit the xml-file to fix the extraction errors and rerun the process etc.

 #GUI
 Kaira includes a simple GUI for user to read, export and edit the OCR files and related content.
-Check detailed usage instructions from manual.
+Check detailed usage instructions from wiki.

 #Development
 Check project Wiki to see documentation about how to extend the software with new bookseries and more detailed information about how to set up dev-environment, what you need to know etc.